-These areas consist mostly of agricultural or resource lands, with some pockets of residential properties.
+These areas consist primarily of agricultural lands, with some pockets of residential properties.
 Roughly four per cent of Kelowna's residents and 12 per cent of its jobs are on rural lands.

 The roads in these areas are often narrow, with tight corners and intersections at irregular angles.
 Sidewalks and bike lanes are rare.
-This is not an issue when roads are quiet, but things can get challenging when rural roads get busier, often due to traffic passing through rural areas from neighbouring suburban areas.
+This is not an issue when roads are quiet, but challenges have emerged when rural roads get busier.

 Personal vehicles are the primary way rural residents get around.
-Low densities in rural areas make them too expensive to serve with public transit.
-Distances are often too far to walk or bike, though some rural areas are popular for recreational walking and biking.
+Low densities in rural areas make them inefficient to serve with public transit.
+Distances are often too far to walk or bike, though some rural roads will have people walking and biking on them (often for recreation).